nehemiaobati/appbackup/README.md

 AI Interaction: The data is sent to the Gemini AI, which returns a decision (OPEN_POSITION, CLOSE_POSITION, etc.).

-Decision Dispatching (executeAIDecision): The AI's decision is dispatched to a handler based on the bot's state before it entered EVALUATING.
-If the bot was IDLE, the decision goes to handleDecisionInIdleState().
+Decision Dispatching (executeAIDecision): The AI's decision is dispatched to a central handler, `executeAIDecision()`, which acts as a safety supervisor.
+This method intelligently routes the AI's suggested action based on the bot's current state and can override the AI's decision for safety (e.g., forcing a CLOSE_POSITION when in STATE_POSITION_UNPROTECTED or rejecting an OPEN_POSITION when a position already exists).

 Executing an OPEN_POSITION Decision:

 handleDecisionInIdleState() receives the OPEN_POSITION command.

 AI Parameter Validation: The bot performs its own strict validation on the AI's suggested parameters (price, quantity, SL/TP).
+This function is critical for safety.
+It handles quantity determination in two ways:
+    *   **AI-Suggested Quantity:** If the active strategy's `quantity_determination_method` is `AI_SUGGESTED`, the bot uses the quantity provided directly by the AI.
+    *   **Calculated Quantity:** If the method is `INITIAL_MARGIN_TARGET`, the bot calculates the quantity based on the `initialMarginTargetUsdt` from its configuration and the AI's suggested entry price and leverage.
-It checks for valid numbers and logical consistency (e.g., for a LONG, SL must be < Entry Price).
-If invalid, the action is rejected, and the bot returns to STATE_IDLE.
+It also checks for valid numbers and logical consistency (e.g., for a LONG, SL must be < Entry Price).
+If invalid, the action is rejected, and the bot returns to `STATE_IDLE`.

 If valid, attemptOpenPosition() is called, which places a limit order on Binance.